British Values at Victoria

 British values permeate throughout our curriculum and support the development of the whole child.
 Students have opportunities to learn about key faiths, as well as Christian celebrations and rites of passage.
 Our students visit local places of worship and we celebrate key Christian Festivals, often at our local church.
 We have found this enables our students to develop awareness and understanding of Christianity, whilst learning about other faiths helps to develop tolerance towards others.

 We strongly promoting ‘Student Voice’ to enable our students to learn to self-advocate, contribute, discuss, and co-operate.

 We have a School Council.
 There are representatives from all classes in school and the students elect the officers annually.
 The School Council meets regularly where they follow an agenda and take notes.
 Students on the council learn to vote and take part in democratic decisions.

 Our involvement with International Schools enables our young people to experience different cultures and languages first hand.
 We have been working on joint projects to learn more about the UNCRC and form friendships with students at our partner school in South Africa.

 Visits from authorities such as the Police and Fire Service are regular parts of our calendar.
 Students learn about road safety, emergency services, railway safety and bus safety.
 In learning how to be safe, they also learn about the ‘rules’ and ‘laws’ that help to keep them safe.

 We have a whole school approach to Positive Behaviour where the whole school community is actively involved in recognising and acknowledging the ‘Golden Rules’ of our school community.
 To encourage students to see themselves as part of a whole community, ‘Positive Contribution’ awards given to individuals accumulate and contribute to the opportunity of a ‘whole school reward’.

-Please see some of our examples of how we promote British Values at Victoria Education Centre.
+Please see some of our examples of how we promote British Values at Victoria School.
 We also have a new symbolised version.